software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 > Exercise 4
 >
-> Make sure that all task related issues that have been completed during the Sprint 1 are _closed_ and their _status is "Done"_ in the Sprint 1 Backlog project.
+> Make sure that all task related issues that have been completed during the Sprint 1 are _closed_ and their _status is "Done"_ in the Sprint Backlog project.
 Do the same with the user story related issues _accepted by the Product Owner_ during the Sprint Review event.
 >
-> If you didn't manage to implement all user stories during Sprint 1, move the task related issues of the unfinished user stories to the Sprint 2 Backlog project.
+> If you didn't manage to implement all user stories during the previous Sprint, set the milestone of the unfinished user story and task issues as "Sprint 2".

 {: .important-title }

 > Exercise 5
 >
 > Create an issue for each task of the first user story, "{{site.sprint_2_user_story_1}}".
 You can use the tasks suggested in the [Sprint 2 planning](#%EF%B8%8F-sprint-2-planning) section, or plan your own tasks.
 Add the "task" label and the user story's label for the issues.
-Add the issues to the Sprint 2 Backlog project.
+Set the milestone as "Sprint 2".
+Add the issues to the Sprint Backlog project.

 {: .important-title }